omelkonian/PySimu/README.md

 # Simulation of the Uithoflijn

-To setup: `pip install sortedcontainers numpy arrow`
+To setup: `pip install sortedcontainers numpy arrow click`

 To execute: `python Main.py`